vvscode/docs/docs/voice/Data_Calling_Migration_Grab.md

 ---
 title: Sinch Data Calling Cloud Platform
 excerpt: >-
-  This document describes, what has changed and how to proceed with the initial integration and tests for the new Data Cloud Calling Platform.
+  This document describes, what has changed and how to proceed with the initial integration and tests with our new Data Cloud Calling Platform.
 hidden: 'true'
 next:
   pages: